robderon/WebApplicationArchitectures/Workshop3.md

 download article.html file on github.
 Add some javasccript code in it to implement the following features :

-- Find all words of more than 7 characters, and highlight them in fluorescent green
+- Find all words of more than 7 characters, and highlight them in fluorescent green (use regexps !)
 - Split blocks of 5 sentences into a paragraph.
 - Link all occurences of the word "google" to http://www.google.com
-- display article total word count in big bold letter before the text.
+- Display article total word count in big bold letter before the text.
+- Upload on github and send me a PRIVATE link

+(to know more about regular expressions : https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)

+## WS 3.3 JS Vanilla JS / DOM Manipulation  / InnerHTML / Events

+Create a responsive webpage with buttons :
+- one that will change the bg color of the page
+- one that will remove the first button
+- one that will Uppercase all the buttons text
+- one that will Lowercase all the buttons text
+- one that will write a huge HELLO WORLD! in the center of the page.
+- one that will play a sound
+- one that when hovered will make disappear all other buttons ( of course hover won't work on mobile)

+Webpage should display nicely on desktop and mobile.